Interactive Brokers: 2001 to 2019

 In 2009, IB launched a mobile app for iOS.
 In March of the same year, the company launched brokerage services in India.

 In 2011, the company introduced several new services, including the Interactive Brokers Information System, Hedge Fund Capital Introduction Program, and the Stock Yield Enhancement Program.
 Interactive Brokers also became in 2011 the largest online U.S. broker as measured by daily average revenue trades.

 During the Occupy Wall Street protests of 2011–2012, IB ran a series of television commercials with the catchphrase "Join the 1%", which were seen as a controversial criticism of the protests.

 In 2012, the company began offering money manager accounts and opened the fully electronic Money Manager Marketplace.
 IB also released the TWS Mosaic trading interface and the Tax Optimizer for managing capital gains and capital losses.

-In 2013, the company released the Probability Lab tool and Traders' Insight, a service that provides daily commentary by Interactive Brokers traders and third party contributors.
+In 2013, the company released the Probability Lab tool and Traders' Insight, a service that provides daily commentary by Interactive Brokers traders and third-party contributors.
 Also in 2013, IB integrated its trading notification tool (called IB FYI) into the TWS.
 The tool keeps customers informed of upcoming announcements that could impact their account, and a customer can set it to automatically act to exercise options early if the action is projected to be beneficial for the customer.
 An IB FYI also can act to automatically suspend a customer's orders before the announcement of major economic events that influence the market.
-Between 2007 and 2013, Interactive's brokerage arm revenue and pretax profits grew from $391 to $814 mln, however, the marketmaker's profits dropped drastically from $331 mln to $72 mln.
+Between 2007 and 2013, Interactive's brokerage arm revenue and pretax profits grew from $391 million to $814 million, while the market-making arm's profits dropped from $331 million to $72 million.

 On April 3, 2014, the company became the first online broker to offer direct access to IEX, a private electronic communication network for trading securities, which was subsequently registered as an exchange.

 In May 2015, the company acquired investment management platform Covestor.
 In the same year, Interactive Brokers launched Investors' Marketplace, which allows customers to find investors and other service providers in the financial industry.
-For the 4th quarter 2015, IB reported a 17% net revenue decrease to $208.1 mln, though total daily average revenue trades reached 619,000, while total noninterest expenses declined 37%.
-Meanwhile, IB's market making division, Timber Hill, reported a 49% drop in pre-tax income to $15.1 mln.

 A mobile app for the Apple Watch was released in March 2016.

 In October 2017, the company sold its market maker business, Timber Hill, to Two Sigma Investments.

-The company's founder Thomas Peterffy stepped down from CEO position in 2019, when he turned 75.
-He retained the position of Chairman, while President Milan Galik was appointed CEO.
+The company's founder Thomas Peterffy stepped down as CEO in 2019, when he turned 75.
+He retained the position of chairman, while President Milan Galik was appointed CEO.

 In September 2019, the company launched commission-free trades via "IBKR Lite".
-Two months later, the company began offering fractional share trading.
+Two months later, the company began offering fractional-share trading.